If you are in your 30s, you may be settling in to your career. You may have started a family.

 With so many responsibilities, how do you find time to maintain a healthy lifestyle?
 All it takes to make sure you’re on track is to schedule 1 day from your busy schedule to see your doctor for a checkup.

 But what is your doctor looking for during these visits?
-We reached out to Rose Taroyan, MD, MPH, a family medicine physician and clinical assistant professor of family medicine at the Keck School of Medicine of USC to find out.
+We reached out to Rose Taroyan, MD, a family medicine physician and clinical associate professor of family medicine at the Keck School of Medicine of USC to find out.

 1. Blood pressure

 Blood pressure is one of the first things your primary care physician is going to check.